-Indians around the world are hoping that the newly elected Prime Minister Narendra Modi besides everything else would also work for the betterment of health-care services.
+Indians around the world hoped Prime Minister Narendra Modi besides everything else would also work for the betterment of health-care services.
 There are six practical steps that he could implement as Prime Minister to quickly ensure improved health for all Indians.

 One of the main tasks is to increase revenue: VAT and other tax reforms can raise about 3 per cent of GDP, at least half of which should be contributed towards the first phase of providing UHI.
 The second challenge is to keep a tab on any downward growth in private indemnity insurance.
 UHI will waive the current out-of-pocket spending and direct funds toward far more productive uses.
 A single-payer system is an example of strengthening the reach of health care through a wide range of private providers.
 It is also a fine way to check unfair practices in the health-care system.
 Gujarat’s Chiranjeevi Yojana is one example of how private services can be delivered using public finance.

 While improving the public health-care system, the government could simultaneously adopt a few bold, highly result-driven interventions within three years to improve health care.
 In India, around 1.5 million children continue to die before their fifth birthday, mostly due to conditions that are treatable.
 Thus, a second priority should be to include a fast scale-up of the initiation of new vaccines against diarrhoea and pneumonia among children.
 These vaccines have made ear infections among children in the west less common.
 If they are used in India, perhaps the deaths of 2,00,000 children (between the ages of 1-59 months) can be checked.
 While these new vaccines are a lot more expensive than they were in the past, they are certainly cost-effective.
 Innovative delivery models, such as the one that the Union Health Minister Dr. Harsh Vardhan pioneered in Delhi for polio, must be verified and scaled to deliver vaccines to every doorstep.